Lwithers93/Portfolio-Project/README.md

 - Links to projects
 - on hover effects for both tech stack and portfolio icons
 - portfolio icons have added sidescroll name effect
+- Meta tags to include preview when sharing the site link